irthompson01/Square-Off-JS/README.md

 - Answer: live-server launches the app on 127.0.0.1:8080, but the server is running on 127.0.0.1:3000.
 The server needs to be running on the same port as the app.
 - How to fix: Run node server.js and open 127.0.0.1:3000 in the browser.

-- Remove libraries/ from root directory and move all libraries to public/libraries/
+- DONE: Remove libraries/ from root directory and move all libraries to public/libraries/

 - get env variables from .env file to public/host.js and public/index.js... somehow